What's new 2021?

 There's loads more room for camping, by your car or in your caravan or motorhome.
 The fields are flat permanent pasture, surrounded by woods, and the lakes.

-Dogs: we have always welcomed well-behaved dogs to our campsites, but this year they'll also be allowed into the arena (though not venues) so please feel free to bring your dogs (at no extra cost).
+Dogs: we have always welcomed well-behaved dogs to our campsites, but this year they'll also be allowed into the arena (though not into any enclosed venues) so please feel free to bring your dogs (at no extra cost).
 There are great walks from the festival around nearby woods and fields (a regular walking spot for at least one of us) - the Robin Hood Way goes just by.